mozilla/application-services/docs/howtos/cut-a-new-release.md

     5. Get it PRed and landed.

-## Make a new point-release from an existing release that is behind latest master.
+## Make a new point-release from an existing release that is behind latest main.

 1. If necessary, make a new branch named `release-v0.XX` which will be used for all point-releases on the `v0.XX.Y` series.
 Example: